 Typically, truck drivers get paid by the mile.
-Their employers also make money when truck drivers successfully transport and deliver cargo to their destinations.
+Their employers also make money once their drivers successfully transport and deliver cargo to their destinations.
 Profits aren’t coming in while drivers are going through training.
 There are also fees and costs for these training programs.

 Drivers might complete as little training as possible before getting behind the wheel of a commercial truck.
 Furthermore, the trucking company could choose to hire an inexperienced driver over someone with more training and qualifications if that’s the least expensive option.
 They will assign driving shifts as soon as possible to turn an immediate profit.

 Commercial driving schools are located throughout the country.
-Some are better than others, offering higher quality training and more comprehensive programs for a well-rounded driver.
+Some are better than others by offering higher quality training and more comprehensive programs to result in a more well-rounded driver.
 Even if two different schools require the same amount of time behind the wheel, the people training the drivers might not do an equally good job explaining how to operate the vehicle safely and what to do if there’s an emergency.
 A driver could then take a test for their commercial driver’s license, pass, and immediately begin operating a truck without adequate experience or skills.